Heyting algebra: Regular and complemented elements

 In this case, the element a→b is equal to ¬a ∨ b.

-The regular (respectively complemented) elements of any Heyting algebra H constitute a Boolean algebra Hreg (respectively Hcomp), in which the operations ∧, ¬ and →, as well as the constants 0 and 1, coincide with those of H. In the case of Hcomp, the operation ∨ is also the same, hence Hcomp is a subalgebra of H. In general however, Hreg will not be a subalgebra of H, because its join operation ∨reg may be differ from ∨.
+The regular (respectively complemented) elements of any Heyting algebra H constitute a Boolean algebra Hreg (respectively Hcomp), in which the operations ∧, ¬ and →, as well as the constants 0 and 1, coincide with those of H. In the case of Hcomp, the operation ∨ is also the same, hence Hcomp is a subalgebra of H. In general however, Hreg will not be a subalgebra of H, because its join operation ∨reg may be different from ∨.
 For x, y ∈ H_{reg}, we have x ∨_{reg} y = ¬(¬x ∧ ¬y).
 See below for necessary and sufficient conditions in order for ∨reg to coincide with ∨.